$3,100,000Pressure sore death

 4. Physical Factors

-• Good Mobility: Someone physically capable of walking, navigating doors, etc., is likelier to elope successfully.
-This doesn’t mean immobile residents aren’t at risk, but the risk is heightened with mobility.
+• Good Mobility: Someone physically capable of walking well on their own is more likely to be a high-risk resident when it comes to eloping successfully.
+This doesn’t mean immobile residents aren’t at risk, but the risk of elopement is heightened with mobility.

 5. Other Factors

 • New Residents: Unfamiliarity with the environment increases disorientation and the urge to “go home.”
-Speaking with a family member during the transition can help new residents feel safe in an unfamiliar environment.
+Encouraging new residents to speak with family members during the transition can help them feel safe in an unfamiliar environment.

 • Medication Side Effects: Some medications can cause confusion, restlessness, or agitation.
-If the nursing home staff fails to communicate that a resident may be confused due to medication, the risk increases.
+If the medical staff at the nursing home fails to communicate to the nursing home staff that a resident may be confused due to medication, the risk of elopement increases.

 Preventing Elopement in Nursing Homes